junit-pioneer/junit-pioneer/.github/PULL_REQUEST_TEMPLATE.md

 Code
 * [ ] Code adheres to code style, naming conventions etc.
 * [ ] Successful tests cover all changes
-* [ ] There are checks which validate correct / false usage / configuration of a functionality and there are tests to verify those checks (see #164)
+* [ ] There are checks which validate correct / false usage / configuration of a functionality and there are tests to verify those checks
 * [ ] Tests use [AssertJ](https://joel-costigliola.github.io/assertj/) or our own [PioneerAssert](https://github.com/junit-pioneer/junit-pioneer/blob/master/CONTRIBUTING.md#assertions) (which are based on AssertJ)

 Contributing